 A second study by Boston University showed that daily meditation strengthens the cerebral cortex.
 This is a part of the brain involved with learning, concentration and memory.

-Meditation increases blood flow to the brain.
+It increases blood flow to the brain.
 And this strengthens the cerebral cortex to improve memory.
-Plus, further research shows that just twenty minutes of daily meditation is enough to see these benefits.
-However, researchers state that guided meditation is much less effective than traditional meditation.
+Plus, further research shows that just twenty minutes of daily practice is enough to see these benefits.
+However, researchers state that guided meditation is less effective than traditional meditation.

 A paper in Social Cognitive and Affective Neuroscience Journal states, “Meditation training can enhance various cognitive processes, such as emotional regulation, executive control and attention, particularly sustained attention.”

-You might have noticed that when you’re having a stressful day it is harder to remember.
+You might have noticed that when you’re having a stressful day it is harder to remember things.
 There’s a reason for that.
 It’s because of the effect of the stress hormone cortisol.

 Stress increases the flow of cortisol into the hippocampus.
 This is a part of the brain involved with memory.
 Cortisol impedes the hippocampus and makes it harder to remember things.
 Indeed, too much cortisol in the long term will have a serious effect on cognitive performance.
 Plus, it will cause bad memory.